Day 08 @ Suncheon – Suncheon Drama Film Set

 The set opens at 9AM.
 We arrived at 9:25AM and were among the first visitors on this Saturday morning.

-The very 1960s looking movie theater.
-We thought it was just a facade, but was pleasantly surprised to see that we could visit and see the insides of the theater.
+The very 1960s-looking movie theater.
+We thought it was just a facade, but were pleasantly surprised to see that we could visit and see the inside of the theater.

 The theater was screening a demo show-reel of the productions filmed on location.